Emacs: Byte Compile Elisp Files

 When you use ELPA to install packages, they are automatically byte compiled. 〔➤ Emacs: How to Install Packages Using ELPA, MELPA〕

-As of today (2013), for init files and light-weight packages, byte compile doesn't make any noticeable speed difference.
-In general, you should byte-compile lisp package. (example of heavy weight packages that need or must be byte-compiled: js2-mode, nxml-mode, auto-complete-mode.)
+As of today (), for init files and light-weight packages, byte compile doesn't make any noticeable speed difference.
+In general, you should byte-compile lisp packages. (example of heavy weight packages that need or must be byte-compiled: js2-mode, nxml-mode, auto-complete-mode.)

-If you want emacs to load the byte compiled file if it exists, you should not include the “.el” suffix. ⁖ do it like this
+load, if you want emacs to load the byte compiled file if it exists, you should not include the “.el” suffix.
+For example, do it like this

 〔➤ Emacs Lisp's Library System: What's require, load, load-file, autoload, feature?〕